Tips for Relieving Constipation

 Although laxatives are generally available at your local pharmacy, the best option is to make an appointment with your doctor so that he or she can recommend a laxative that meets your body’s special needs.
 This will depend on how advanced your constipation is.

 The majority of fruits are good at relieving constipation.
 We recommend eating the entire fruit, because if you remove the peel, you will also lose the fiber.

-- For example, papaya has enzymes that help improve digestion, so eating a piece of this fruit each day (on an empty stomach) will do a world of good for you.
+- For example, papaya has enzymes that help improve digestion, so eating a piece of this fruit each day (on an empty stomach) will do you the world of good.

 - Orange juice is also great for speeding up digestive function; drink it every day on an empty stomach.

 Apple cider vinegar

 This mixture is intended to be a natural laxative.
 Just mix one tablespoon of apple cider vinegar with a bit of honey and water.
 Don’t consume this mixture too often, just once a week.